The Ultimate Guide to an Intentional Online Dating Profile

 Tip 5: Focus only on the positive, edit out negative statements.

 Hammering a point home can also make you appear bitter and jaded.
-For example, one profile for a man based outside of the city where he is dating made three separate references to how women need to meet him in the middle literally and figuratively, on a “two way, give-and-take street.”
-Instead of encouraging and inspiring women to meet him in the middle, this makes him sound like he is complaining, assuming the worst in you before you’ve even met, would like women to put out effort before he does, and perhaps doesn’t know how to handle his boundaries in relationship.
+For example, one profile for a man based outside of the city where he is dating made three separate references to how women need to meet him in the middle literally and figuratively, on a “two-way, give-and-take street.”
+Instead of encouraging and inspiring women to meet him in the middle, this makes him sound like he is complaining, he’s assuming the worst in you before you’ve even met, he would like women to put out effort before he does, and perhaps doesn’t know how to handle his boundaries in relationship.
 Sadly, the rest of his profile and pictures are great, but the bitter barbs about meeting halfway kill budding romantic sprout tendrils before they have a chance to burst through the spring soil.

 When your energy is open and spacious and you exude optimism, happiness, and excitement, you make yourself approachable and invite people into your life.